Code-Institute-Submissions/idelija92-ms1/README.md

 7. Press Enter.
 Your local clone will be created.

 Click [Here](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.

+##  Credits

+   + My mentor Victor Miclovich who helped me with his knowledge, experience and advice throughout this course.
+   + Tutor support at Code Institute for their support.
+   + The Business owner, who provided photographs used in this project, as well as advising on colour schemes, layout and the content.
+   + Family and friends who showed their support and tested the website.